FabG/ollama-pydantic-project/README.md

 # Ollama Pydantic Project

-Welcome to the **Ollama Pydantic Project**!
 This project demonstrates how to use a local Ollama model with the Pydantic agent framework to create an intelligent agent.
 The agent is connected to an MCP server to utilize tools and provides a user-friendly interface using Streamlit.

-This project is part of the blog post: [Building a TypeScript MCP Server: A Guide for Integrating Existing Services](https://medium.com/@jageenshukla/building-a-typescript-mcp-server-a-guide-for-integrating-existing-services-5bde3fc13b23).
-Visit the blog to learn more about the concepts and implementation details behind this project.

 ## Overview